Discover the magnificent treasures of Florence, “Athens of the Middle Ages”, on this captivating walking tour.

 Gaze at the exquisite Baptistry Doors by Ghiberti, and see why Michelangelo described them as the “Gates of Paradise”.

-Enjoy fast-track entry to the glorious Duomo (Cathedral) from which Brunelleschi’s dome rises to dominate the city skyline.
+Enjoy the sight of the glorious Duomo (Cathedral) from outside where Brunelleschi’s dome rises to dominate the city skyline.

 Enter the world-famous Accademia Gallery to marvel at Michelangelo’s work of genius, the 17-foot marble statue of David.